liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Added New Methods in the `ScreenNameValidator` Interface
+### Changed default value of copy-request-parameters init parameter in MVCPortlet
-- **Date:** 2015-Mar-17
+- **Date:** 2015-Apr-15
-- **JIRA Ticket:** LPS-53409
+- **JIRA Ticket:** LPS-54798

 #### What changed?

-The `ScreenNameValidator` interface has new methods `getDescription(Locale)` and `getJSValidation()`.
+The copy request init parameter default value is now set to true in MVCPortlet

 #### Who is affected?

-This affects developers who have implemented a custom screen name validator with the `ScreenNameValidator` interface.
+This affects developers that have created portlets that extend MVCPortlet

 #### How should I update my code?

-You should implement the new methods introduced in the interface.

-- `getDescription(Locale)`: returns a description of what the screen name validator validates.

-- `getJSValidation()`: returns the JavaScript input validator on the client side.
+To change the default property, you have to set the init parameter to false in your MVCPortlet:

+"javax.portlet.init-param.copy-request-parameters=false"

 #### Why was this change made?

-Previous to Liferay 7, validation for user screen name characters was hard-coded in `UserLocalService`.
-A new property `users.screen.name.special.characters` has been added to provide configurability of special characters allowed in screen names.

-In addition, developers can now specify custom input validator for the screen name on the client side by providing a JavaScript validator in `getJSValidation()`.
+This was done for backwards compatibility

 ---------------------------------------